-The most successful family vacations keep one essential component in mind: the grown-ups in the group have to feel as engaged, as excited, and as happy as the young ones - and vice versa.
-Monterey County's edu-vacation offerings like the Monterey Bay Aquarium, National Steinbeck Center, Carmel Mission and MY Museum are all loaded with activities that appeal to children as well as the child at heart.
+The most successful family vacations keep one essential component in mind: the grown-ups in the group should feel as engaged, as excited, and as happy as the young ones - and vice versa.
+Monterey County's edu-vacation offerings are all loaded with activities that entertain children as well as the child at heart.

 Activities for Young Children

 Monterey has so many intriguing options it’s best to plan your days out in advance.
 You wouldn’t want to miss MY Museum, a hands-on experiential and excitement packed place that happens to be adjacent to Dennis the Menace Park (created for the city by the creator of Dennis, Hank Ketcham).
 There’s the Monterey Mirror Maze, Monterey Zoo, the world-class Monterey Bay Aquarium, and Pebble Beach's 17-Mile Drive, home to shoreline birds, harbor and elephant seals, and more.
 You may never hear them say ‘are we there yet?' again - at least until you leave Monterey.